 What Are Adaptogens?

-According to naturopath Edward Wallace, an adaptogen doesn’t have a specific action; it helps you respond to any influence or stressor, normalizing your physiological functions.
-(2)
+According to naturopath Edward Wallace, an adaptogen doesn’t have a specific action.
+It helps you respond to any influence or stressor, normalizing your physiological functions.

-The term of adaptogenic herbs or substances was first recorded in 1947 by N.V.
-Lazarev, a Russian scientist, who used it to describe this non-specific effect that increases the body’s resistance to stress.
+The term adaptogenic herbs or substances was first recorded in 1947 by N.V.
+Lazarev, a Russian scientist who used it to describe this non-specific effect that increases the body’s resistance to stress.
 Defined by two other Russian research scientists in 1958, adaptogens “must be innocuous and cause minimal disorders in the physiological functions of an organism, must have a nonspecific action, and usually [have] a normalizing action irrespective of the direction of the pathological state.”
-(3)

 This effect has been observed in animal studies, finding that various adaptogens have the ability to create this generally increased tolerance to stress.
-(4)

 1. Panax Ginseng

-Another study on ginseng in 2003, this time in rats, observed that Panax ginseng reduced the ulcer index, adrenal gland weight, blood glucose levels, triglycerides, creatine kinase (an enzyme that points to stress- or injury-related damaged of the circulatory system and other parts of the body) and serum corticosterone (another stress-related hormone).
+Another study observed that this herb helped reduce the ulcer index, adrenal gland weight, blood glucose levels, triglycerides, creatine kinase (an enzyme that points to stress- or injury-related damaged of the circulatory system and other parts of the body) and serum corticosterone (another stress-related hormone).

 Interestingly, multiple studies on Panax ginseng have found that it doesn’t directly alter cortisol levels, at least in the short term, but does affect various other stress response systems, such as blocking ACTH action in the adrenal gland (a hormone that stimulates production of glucocorticoid steroid hormones).
-(7)